Designing a Wrapper for Terraform & OpenTofu

 Table of Contents

 This article describes an implementation of a wrapper for Terraform and OpenTofu.
-This particular implementation is for monorepos, where the infrastructure configurations can be maintained in the same project alongside other code.
-The design also enables projects to support:
+This implementation is for monorepos, where the infrastructure configurations can be maintained in the same project along with other code.
+The wrapper uses a general-purpose task runner tool and has no other dependencies.

 - Multiple infrastructure components in the same code repository.
 Each unit is a complete root module.